2024 United States Senate elections: Texas

 Ted Cruz ran for a third Senate term.
 He faced Democratic nominee Colin Allred, a former NFL player and congressman, who defeated state senator Roland Gutierrez and state representative Carl Sherman in the primary election.
 Cruz defeated Allred on November 5, 2024, by 53.1% to 44.6%.

+Early polling showed Cruz as a clear favorite, but polls closer to the election showed a closer race.
+Cruz ultimately outperformed polling and expectations and won re-election by 8.49%, improving on his 2018 margin by six points and flipping thirteen counties.
+Cruz won a majority of Hispanic and Latino voters, particularly those living on the border with Mexico who had traditionally supported Democratic candidates; the NBC News exit poll showed 52% of Latinos supported Cruz, a 17-point increase from 2018.